STARTUP CHALLENGE: WIND TURBINE MONITORING

 Iberdrola group has launched a new Startup Challenge in search of solutions that will help improve monitoring systems on wind farms, especially those solutions that can be implemented quickly, easily and inexpensively on older farms.

 WHAT IS THE CHALLENGE?

 Iberdrola is committed to clean and renewable energies in order to move towards a sustainable, safe and competitive energy model, focusing on wind energy as one of the best-positioned technologies to deal with this energy transition.
-Today, the group is the world leader in renewable energies and the leading wind power producer, with an installed capacity of more than 16 GW in onshore wind and 572 MW in offshore wind.
+Today, the group is the world leader in renewable energies and the leading wind power producer, with an installed capacity of more than 18 GW in onshore wind and more than 1,200 MW in offshore wind.